Reviews You Can Rely On

 How We Test Scooters

 To find out which electric scooters are the best in class, we regularly investigate all the top brands and models.
-Based on this research, we buy the models that show the most promise to perform at a high level.
+Based on this research, we buy the models with the most promise of performing at a high level.
 We run each through a battery of comparative testing that pushes the machines to the limits of their performance, utility, and handling.
 These analyses include (but are not limited to) speed, hill-climbing ability, braking, battery longevity and recharge speed, and portability.
-Our goal is to simulate the highest demands a consumer could place on these machines and evaluate which could stand up to such impositions.
+We aim to simulate a consumer's highest demands on these machines and evaluate which could stand up to such impositions.
 Take a deeper look at our testing process to view our full test plan.

 Our testing for electric scooters is comprised of five rating metrics: